-Even in standard trim the Mercedes is well equipped, with a choice of engines that offer the responsive performance you expect from such an automotive name.
-Off-roading ability is greatly improved when choosing any of the range bar the entry model but even at the entry level, the Mercedes really does excel.
+Even in standard trim the Mercedes is well equipped, with a choice of petrol and diesel engines that offer the responsive performance you'd expect from such an automotive name.
+Browse our latest Mercedes GLA lease deals below and speak to one our account managers to find out more.

 According to Mercedes, this GLA-Class model is ‘ready to take you where no one has ever gone before’.
 It’s certainly taking its brand into a market segment it’s never seen before, that of the compact Crossover.